eblot/pyftdi/README.rst

 * FT2232H (dual port, clock up to 30 MHz)
 * FT4232H (quad port, clock up to 30 MHz)

-Other FTDI_ devices could also been supported (including FT232* devices), although these devices are not a primary goal for PyFtdi, and therefore have not been tested with PyFtdi.
+Other FTDI_ devices could also be supported (including FT232* devices), although these devices are not a primary goal for PyFtdi, and therefore have not been tested with PyFtdi.

 Extras
 ------
 This module also contains a basic driver for Prolific PL2303 chip written in pure Python.
-PL2303 is not an FTDI device, but it may serve the same purpose - a USB-to-serial adapter.
+PL2303 is not an FTDI device, but it may serve the same purpose: a USB-to-serial adapter.

-As such, a Python driver for this device has been added to this project since version 0.4.0, so that using a PL2303 serial adaptor can be used as an FTDI alternative to drive a serial port from a USB bus.
+As such, a Python driver for this device has been added to this project sarting at version 0.4.0, so that a PL2303 serial adaptor can be used as an FTDI alternative to drive a serial port from a USB bus.

 Primary goals